Classic Roman trattoria w/ authentic pasta & a relaxed vibe. Solid Italian, no fuss.

 Willa Moore reviews Lupa, a Greenwich Village Italian restaurant that offers a quiet, classic dining experience with serviceable Roman food, making it a comforting choice for those seeking a dependable meal.

-Customers generally have a very positive sentiment towards the restaurant, frequently recommending it for its authentic Roman-style Italian cuisine and classic atmosphere.
-Many praise the pasta dishes and consider it a reliable, high-quality dining experience.
+Customers generally have a positive view of this restaurant, frequently recommending it for its authentic Roman-style Italian food, particularly its pasta dishes.

 Important Note